 If you have any questions regarding the curriculum we teach, please contact the school office directly and the office staff will pass your enquiry on to the relevant Curriculum Leader.

-Help pupils understand and respect others, their religious beliefs and lifestyles.
-In recognition of the multicultural society in which we live, children in both key stages will be given the opportunity to explore other world faiths represented in Britain today, by learning about the festivals that they celebrate.
+We help pupils understand and respect others, their religious beliefs and lifestyles.
+In recognition of the multicultural society in which we live, children in both key stages will be given the opportunity to explore other world faiths represented in Britain today, by learning about their traditions, lifestyles and the festivals that they celebrate.

-The school follows the Blackburn Diocese Syllabus called ‘Questful RE’.
+The school follows the Manchester Anglican Diocese Syllabus which was updated in 2023.
 This scheme prescribes units that need to be covered and sets out expectations for the end of units.
 This syllabus is taught alongside ‘Understanding Christianity’ which provides a range of resources that can be used to deepen and enhance children’s learning in Religious Education.
 Teachers plan and deliver lessons that involve discussion and written tasks where children are able to express their views in a safe and respectful environment.
 A range of resources are used to stimulate children’s thoughts including texts, artwork and music.
 Children are encouraged to express their views and opinions during sessions and stories from the Bible are regularly discussed and celebrated.
 Some units of work link closely with other world faiths and these are celebrated and discussed frequently during RE lessons.
 Every year a multi-faith week is held where children from each year group learn about a different faith.